Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Proofs for Results on the Pointwise Consistency of the Greedy sparsest permutation algorithms

 However, since $\G^i\approx\G_{\pi}$ and $\G_{\pi^{i}}$ is a subDAG of $\G^i$, then $\G^i= \G_{\pi^i}$ for all $i$.
 Thus, the desired weakly decreasing edgewalk along $\mathcal{A}_p(\CC)$ is

-To see that (ii) holds, suppose that $\G_\pi\leq\G_\tau$ but $\G_\pi\not\approx\G_\tau$.
-Since $\G_\pi\leq\G_\tau$ we know that there exists a Chickering sequence from $\G_\pi$ to $\G_\tau$ that uses at least one arrow addition.
+To see that (b) holds, suppose that $\G_\pi\leq\G_\tau$ but $\G_\pi\not\approx\G_\tau$.
+Since $\G_\pi\leq\G_\tau$, there exists a Chickering sequence from $\G_\pi$ to $\G_\tau$ that uses at least one arrow addition.
 By Lemmas~\ref{lem: one edge at a time} and~\ref{lem: one sink at a time} we can choose this Chickering sequence such that it resolves one sink at a time and, respectively, reverses one covered arrow at a time.
 We denote this Chickering sequence by

 Let $i$ denote the largest index for which $\G^i$ is obtained from $\G^{i+1}$ by deletion of an arrow.
 Then by our choice of Chickering sequence we know that $\G^k$ is obtained from $\G^{k+1}$ by a covered arrow reversal for all $i<k<N$.
 Moreover, $\pi^i = \pi^{i+1}$, and so $\G_{\pi^i} = \G_{\pi^{i+1}}$.
 Furthermore, by Lemma~\ref{lem: subDAG} we know that $\G_{\pi^k}$ is a subDAG of $\G^k$ for all $i<k\leq N$.